coder-royswarnajit/Resume-Critiquer/README.md

    - This provides more targeted feedback

 3. **Analyze Your Resume**:
-   - Click the "Analyze" button
+   - Click the "Analyze Resume" button
    - Wait for AI analysis (usually 10-30 seconds)
    - Review the comprehensive feedback